 - The University of Minnesota is committed to the policy that all persons shall have equal access to its programs, facilities, and employment without regard to race, color, creed, religion, national origin, sex, age, marital status, disability, public assistance status, veteran status, sexual orientation, gender identity, or gender expression.
-Grants will be awarded only to programs that adhere to this policy.
+Grants will not be awarded to programs that do not adhere to this policy.

 - Grant funding is intended to support student group programs and special events.
-Funding will not be awarded for group general operating costs/events (i.e. group supplies, meetings, recruitment events, practices, officer trainings, auditions, weekly/biweekly occurrences, and kick-off events aimed at introducing a specific group to students).
+Funding will not be awarded for group general operating costs (i.e. group supplies, meetings, recruitment events, practices, officer trainings, auditions, weekly/biweekly occurrences, and kick-off events aimed at introducing a specific group to students).

 - In order to be considered for funding by the committee, grant applications must meet three minimum criteria:

 - An explanation of how the program or event promotes student development, enhances diversity, and/or benefits the campus community